 For IPV, 5 types of intimate partner violence were identified : physical violence (N = 36), sexual violence (N = 21), psychological violence (N = 23), gay-related violence (e.g. threats to reveal the partner’s sexual orientation ; N = 3) and HIV-related violence (e.g. threats to disclose the partner’s serologic status ; N = 1).
-Reference period varied from past month to lifetime.
+Reference periods varied from past month to lifetime.
 Furthermore, 7 studies used a scale to assess the presence of IPV : the HITS scale (N = 3) the Revised Conflict Tactics Scale [CTS2] (N= 3) and a scale developed by the authors of the study, assessing physical and psychological violence(Yu et al., 2013).
-See for more details.

 For substance use, we looked at the class of substances explicitly screened by the authors and the reference period used.
 The most frequently screened class of substance was stimulants (i.e. cocaine/crack, amphetamines ; N = 37), followed by depressants (i.e. GHB/GBL, benzodiazepines without prescriptions ; (N = 19), opioids (i.e. opioids misuse and ecstasy ; N = 19), marijuana (N = 17), ecstasy /MDMA (N = 17), hallucinogens (i.e. ketamine, psilocybine, phencyclidine ; N = 17), inhalants (nitrous oxyde, Popper ; N = 13) and new psychoactive substances (i.e. synthetic cannabinoids, cathinones ; N = 3).
 Reference period ranged from the past month to over the lifetime.
-See for more details.

 For CSA, we identified 13 different definitions and 3 scales among the 34 studies.
 The various definitions differed on the age at which the sexual intercourse occurred to be qualified as childhood sexual abuse, the age gap between the victim and the perpetrator and whether the sexual intercourse was unwanted.
 The most frequent definition was Finkelhor’s definition(Finkelhor, 1994) : any sexual experience before 13 years old with someone at least 5 years older or any sexual experience between 13 and 17 years old with someone at least 10 years older (N = 7).
-See for more details.

-For polysubstance use, 17 studies considered there was polysubstance use when 3 or more classes of substances were used while 9 studies defined polysubstance use as more than one class of substance being used.
+For polysubstance use, 17 studies considered that there was polysubstance use when 3 or more classes of substances were used while 9 studies defined polysubstance use as more than one class of substance being used.
 Furthermore, 4 studies excluded marijuana from the class of substances screened and 1 study excluded stimulants, because stimulants were already screened in another syndemic condition.
-See for more details.

 For binge drinking, we identified 6 different thresholds for binge drinking, differing on the number and frequency of binge drinking episodes.
 The threshold ranged from one episode in the past 12 months to more than one episode per week, every week in the past 12 months.
-See for more details.

 Measurement of sexual compulsivity was relatively standardized, compared to the rest of the syndemic conditions.
 Nearly every study used the Kalichman’s Sexual Compulsivity Scale, with cutoff ranging from 20 to 26, except for two studies using the Compulsive Sexual Behavior Inventory(Dyer et al., 2012; Herrick et al., 2013) and one study using a scale devised by the authors Wang et al. (2017).